qiankunmu/HGAdapter/README.md

-This the source code implementation of HGAdapter: Hypergraph-based Structural Adapter Fine-tuning Pre-Trained Model.
+This the source code implementation of HGAdapter: Hypergraph-based Adapter in Language Models for Code Summarization and Clone Detection.
 Due to the paper being under peer review, in accordance with the principle of anonymity, we temporarily withhold the title, authors and contents of the paper.
 ## Requirments
 We conduct experiment in Ubuntu 18.04.6 LTS and in python 3.12.